Filing status makes a difference in tax bill

 What you ultimately have to pay the IRS rests in large part on your tax-filing status.
 There are five official choices, and the one you pick also determines whether you can take certain tax deductions or exemptions that could lower your final tax bill.

 In some cases, your status can even be the deciding factor in whether you have to file at all.
 So picking the right one when you file is crucial.

-When you file jointly, husband and wife report all their income on one Form 1040.
+When you file jointly, both spouses report all their income on one Form 1040.
 Both filers may be held responsible for any tax (or subsequent penalty and interest) due.
 This is the case even if only one spouse earned all the income.
-On the plus side, the married-filing-jointly option does offer some tax credits that are not available under other filing statuses.
+On the plus side, the married filing jointly option does offer some tax credits that are not available under other filing statuses.

 In most cases, however, couples find they will generally pay more combined tax on separate returns than they would on a joint return.
 In some cases, at least one spouse's tax rate ends up higher than it would have been under a joint filing.
-Also, when a husband and wife file separate returns, they lose some tax credits and deductions they could have taken if they'd filed jointly.
+Also, when spouses file separate returns, they lose some tax credits and deductions they could have taken if they'd filed jointly.

 Unless you are required to file separately, you should figure your tax on a joint return and on separate returns.
 This way you can make sure you are using the method that results in the lowest combined tax.